anj1/CryptoMiniSat.jl/README.md

 CryptoMiniSat.jl
 ====

-Julia wrapper for the [CryptoMiniSat](https://github.com/msoos/cryptominisat) advanced SAT solver library.
+Julia wrapper for the [CryptoMiniSat](https://github.com/msoos/cryptominisat) advanced incremental SAT solver library.
+Refer to the [2009 paper](https://link.springer.com/chapter/10.1007%2F978-3-642-02777-2_24) by Mate Soos et. al.

 ### Scope
 This is intended to be a very thin wrapper around the library.
 As such, variables are represented in a numerical ordering.
 For example, to represent the variable 'x0', we write `Lit(0)`.
 To represent the negated variable 'not x0', we write `~Lit(0)`.
 To represent 'not x1', we write `~Lit(1)`, and so on.